 But March looks promising with little to no snow.
 The old town which is a UNESCO World Heritage Site is completely walk-able in March, as long as you dress fairly warm.
-And we are talking a warm jacket (faux leather jacket or a trench coat) and warm socks and comfortable shoes (or ankle length booties).
+And we are talking about a warm jacket (faux leather jacket or a trench coat) and warm socks and comfortable shoes (or ankle-length booties).
 No winter clothing is necessary.

 So here is what the temperatures look like.

 - The average maximum daytime temperature in Vienna in March is 10°C (50°F) – so not too cold or too warm.

 - The city gets about 4 hours of sunshine every day.